stochaztic/eb-randomizer/ancient_cave_tips.md

   * There are other full heals beyond these.
 One notable one is at the exit of the Pyramid in Southern Scaraba--this one is repeatable in AC because Poo does not leave your party.
 Also, Ness’s mom in Onett has her free hotel functionality, and Ness's mom in Magicant is a full heal.
   * Staying in hotels will keep you in the hotel lobby, not move you to another room.

-* All one-way doors, like holes, are disabled.
+* All doors that appear to be one-way, such as holes, are actually two-way.
-  * The exception is holes in the Electro Specter room and the Thunder & Storm room, because these rooms are required to progress through the maze.
-These holes have been manually reworked to turn them into doors.
-They may be a bit confusing at first, but they are basically normal 2-door clusters where one of the doors is slightly separated.
-  * The “front door” to Dungeon Man is technically a one-way door, so it is disabled.
-Entering Dungeon Man is a special event that is a skip.
+  * The “front door” to Dungeon Man from the inside works like a normal door, but “Entering Dungeon Man” using the key from South Scaraba is a one-way skip.
+You will not be able to get back to South Scaraba if you enter him.

 * The Exit Mouse lets you mark a spot you are standing on, then return to the most recently marked spot automatically.
 You can mark any number of times, but only the most recent will be saved; and actually returning uses up the Exit Mouse.
 This is useful to easily get back to Full Heals, Shops you can't afford, or to get out of one-way skips.
 If you don't mark anywhere, it will return you to Ness's Room.